‘Bachelorette’ Rachel Lindsay Teases Summer Wedding Details For Nuptials With Bryan Abasolo

 My WCW goes out to this woman right here!
 Not only is she a loving, caring, compassionate and amazing woman both inside and out, but her work ethic is insane!
 She has been working sooooo hard to get to where she is now and I couldn’t be more proud!
 She inspires me to be a better man each and every day!
 I love you @therachlindsay ❤️❤️❤️#bestfriend #miamor #RnB

-Not only will Rachel and Bryan be getting married in a few months, it sounds as if they’re also working on a relocation.
+Not only will Rachel and Bryan be getting married in a few months, it sounds as if they’re also working on relocating.
 Abasolo had moved to Dallas, Texas, for Lindsay after their Bachelorette finale, but now they’re looking at moving back to his hometown of Miami, Florida.

 Bustle notes that Rachel isn’t working for her former law firm any longer, focusing on sports broadcasting these days instead.
 Given that, and the fact that Bryan’s main network of connections is still in Miami, the couple is looking at shaking things up and making a big move.

-2019 is shaping up to be an amazing year for Rachel Lindsay and Dr. Bryan Abasolo!
-The Bachelorette fans can’t wait to see photos from the wedding in August and everybody will be anxious to hear more news from the duo.
+2019 is shaping up to be an amazing year for Rachel Lindsay and Dr. Bryan Abasolo.
+The Bachelorette fans can’t wait to see photos from the wedding in August, and everybody will be anxious to hear more news from the duo.